AAP distances itself from poster in Patna praising Kejriwal, deriding Nitish | Politics

 - India

-The Aam Aadmi Party in Bihar on Thursday dubbed a poster in Patna calling Arvind Kejriwal “would be prime minister” and Chief Minister Nitish Kumar “confidant of Narendra Modi”, as a “disgusting conspiracy against opposition unity”.
+The Aam Aadmi Party in Bihar on Thursday dubbed a poster in Patna describing Arvind Kejriwal as a "would be prime minister" and deriding Chief Minister Nitish Kumar of being a "confidant of Narendra Modi", as a "disgusting conspiracy against opposition unity".

 The poster, which has been put on a prominent road crossing in the city, is signed by one Vikas Kumar Jyoti, who, the party claimed, was not associated with the AAP.